mlrun/mlrun/docs/feature-store/feature-vectors.md

 - Feature sets that do not have a common entity

 **Feature sets that have a common entity**

+In this case, the join is performed on the common entity.

 ```
 employees_set_entity = fs.Entity("id")
         employees_set = fs.FeatureSet(